 Finding the Best Places to Retire Since 2006!

 Cadiz (population 2,700) is a quiet country town located to the east of the sprawling 170,000-acre Land Between the Lakes National Recreation Area and the smaller Lake Barkley State Resort Park in southwestern Kentucky.
-About 90 minutes from Nashville, this is a scenic area peppered with wooded, rolling hills, farmland, low stone walls and carpets of buttercups in the spring.
+About 90 minutes from Nashville, this is a scenic area peppered with wooded, rolling hills, farmland, low stone walls and springtime carpets of buttercups.

 Tourists come to enjoy Lake Barkley, Kentucky Lake and the abundant recreation opportunities they offer, everything from fishing, camping and waterskiing in the summer to bald eagle watching during the winter.
 These same tourists stop in Cadiz (Kay-deez) on their way to and from the recreation areas.